Audio Not Working in Android Emulator for iOS — Fixes

 - Live presentation: Test audio on the same Wi-Fi, record a short backup clip of the demo, and keep a remote desktop session ready in case cloud audio fails.

 - Gaming night: Use wired or low-latency Bluetooth, cap fps at 30, and set a stable 720p H.264 profile.
-Map a push-to-talk key if you stream; see best controller setups for emulator gaming on iPhone.
+Map a push-to-talk key if you stream; see best controller setup for Android emulator gaming on iPhone.

 - Classroom lab: Prefer browser-based cloud sessions so nothing installs locally.
 If the lab Wi-Fi blocks WebRTC, switch to TCP fallback or a hotspot if policy allows.